nonmodernist/magic-lantern/README.md

 ```

 ### Markdown/Zola Format
-Magic Lantern can also read from markdown files with frontmatter (perfect for static site generators).
+Magic Lantern will also read from markdown files with frontmatter (perfect for static site generators).

 ### Advanced Configuration